marina601/easy-cocktail-recipes/README.md

 - A clear and simple landing page with a big hero image where the user will have a clear understanding of the website.
 - A simple navigation menu will outline the content of the blog.
-- Navigation is sticky throughout the site giving user an easy navigation options at any time.
+- Navigation is sticky throughout the site giving the user easy navigation options at any time.
 - The user is presented with a famous quote by Luis Bunuel on loading of the page, which tells the user what this blog is about.
 - Three call-out statements will are displayed to explain to the user what to expect from the blog.

 ### Recipe Page:

-- Cocktail recipes displayed on the page.
+- Cocktail recipes are displayed on the page.
 - Once the user clicks on the name of the cocktail the information will expand.
 - Once the user leaves a particular recipe, the information will collapse.